kif01/Handling-Intents/README.md

 <br><br>For example, if a user asks about his ID update and transactions, the assistant will first trigger the **Update ID** node and shows the response, but won't stop there.
 The list has another intent extracted which is transactions, thus the list `$intents` is not empty yet so the assistant will automatically repeat the process by jumping back to the node where we iterate through the list and thus eventually show the response for the transaction intent.
 <img width="1228" alt="Screen Shot 2020-08-24 at 3 58 24 PM" src="https://user-images.githubusercontent.com/15332386/91072488-a8ab7a00-e64a-11ea-9db4-f32f07812207.png">

-The modification that we created here works just like a while loop.
+<br><br>The modification that we created here works just like a while loop.
 We extract the intents from the user's query and store them in a context variable which is a list containing these items.
 We get the first item from the list, store it in another context variable, and remove it from the list.
 Then we go and check which node uses this intent that it's stored in our context variable and trigger it.
 Once it's done, we check if the list still has items.
 In case it has more items (i.e more captured intents) then we go back to the iterating node, and the process gets repeated to eventually trigger every node with its corresponding captured intent.